Voting-Rights-Code/Equitable-Polling-Locations/List_of_features.md

 # List of features to implement
+* Make repo public
+    1. Fix readme / installation instructions
+    1. Create testing infrastructure
+    1. Brainstorm about how to announce
 * Location preference
     1. Implement a new objective function: (Old objective function) plus \sum weight * locations
     1. Weight is the product of an inappropriateness score and some data derived scaling factor